tushar-borole/dope-stacks/README.md

    _in-memory speed_ and at _any scale_
- - [Apache Druid](http://druid.io/) : Druid is an is a high performance real-time analytics database
+ - [Apache Druid](http://druid.io/) : Druid is an is a high performance real-time analytics database [Mesos](http://mesos.apache.org/) : Apache Mesos abstracts CPU, memory, storage, and other compute resources away from machines (physical or virtual), enabling fault-tolerant and elastic distributed systems to easily be built and run effectively.

 ## Facebook [↗](https://facebook.com)